rugglesbohannon/Bitcoin-Research-Project/Ankit/index.md

 ### Data Description

-The dataset I am working will be from Yahoo finance and you can access it from here: [Bitcoin data](https://finance.yahoo.com/quote/BTC-USD/history/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAE1iTQEM3gqle4ifIZ0FxmNSrO2jLU8jHDLYEnM4DGZk4dCEd-VhKRedEtXl6B3t2wj_eoseVG3MVLDWtXR5JAlz3aI6aQAheKcsaQTuFuWYKJvZPD2RdG3mC41_VtyVCE2slSvx_iqysSqDrh8KBvPb6GpvOmdGVTfFMCBkWE0E)
+The dataset I am working is from Yahoo finance and you can access it from here: [Bitcoin data](https://finance.yahoo.com/quote/BTC-USD/history/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAE1iTQEM3gqle4ifIZ0FxmNSrO2jLU8jHDLYEnM4DGZk4dCEd-VhKRedEtXl6B3t2wj_eoseVG3MVLDWtXR5JAlz3aI6aQAheKcsaQTuFuWYKJvZPD2RdG3mC41_VtyVCE2slSvx_iqysSqDrh8KBvPb6GpvOmdGVTfFMCBkWE0E)
 ,[Ethereum data](https://finance.yahoo.com/quote/ETH-USD/history/),[NEO data](https://finance.yahoo.com/quote/NEO-USD/) and [USDC data](https://finance.yahoo.com/quote/USDC-USD/).These datasets have different columns of data like high, low, open and close price.
 They have also got the volumes of Bitcoin,Ethereum,NEO and USDC sold in the market which can be of particular importance when analyzing the price and quantity of bitcoin sold.
 I am planning to merge bitcoin dataset with dataset of other cryptos to make a correlation matrix and then decide what coins to hold in the portfolio.